History of Detroit Pistons in Timeline

 On June 10, 2008, the Detroit Pistons hired Michael Curry to be their new head coach.

-On November 3, 2008, the Detroit Pistons traded Chauncey Billups and Antonio McDyess to the Denver Nuggets for Allen Iverson.
-This was marked as the start of a new rebuilding process due to Iverson's free agent status at the end of the season.
+On November 3, 2008, the Detroit Pistons traded Chauncey Billups and Antonio McDyess to the Denver Nuggets for Allen Iverson, marking the start of a new rebuilding process.

 April 10, 2009: Pistons Clinch Playoff Berth

-On April 10, 2009, the Detroit Pistons clinched a playoff berth amidst a season marked by controversies and injuries, which led to a decline in their standings.
+On April 10, 2009, the Detroit Pistons clinched a playoff berth.

-On June 30, 2009, the Detroit Pistons fired Curry as their head coach following a disappointing season.
-That off-season, Iverson signed with the Memphis Grizzlies.
+On June 30, 2009, the Detroit Pistons fired Curry as head coach, and Iverson signed with the Memphis Grizzlies during the off-season.

-On July 8, 2009, the Detroit Pistons hired John Kuester, former assistant coach for the Cavaliers, as their new head coach.
+On July 8, 2009, the Detroit Pistons hired former Cavaliers assistant coach John Kuester to be the new head coach.

 2009: Death of Bill Davidson